 As a whole, your business plan must include a market, product/service, and financial analysis.

-That is to say, trough it, you need to demonstrate that a real market opportunity exists for your project to succeed, that the product or service you plan to sell can be valuable enough for your target customers, and that you have found specific financing sources.
+Thus, through it, you need to demonstrate that a real market opportunity exists for your project to succeed, that the product or service you plan to sell can be valuable enough for your target customers, and that you have found specific financing sources.

 Maximize your chances of success: Rely on specialists to craft your business plan